eoda-dev/py-openlayers/README.md

 Render PMTiles from vector and raster sources.

+<a href="https://eoda-dev.github.io/py-openlayers/marimo/pmtiles-vector.html" target="_blank">PMTiles vector source notebook<a>

 ### Interactions

 Drag and drop GPX, GeoJSON, KML or TopoJSON files on to the map.
 Modify, draw and select features.

-<a href="https://eoda-dev.github.io/py-openlayers/marimo/drag-and-drop.html" target="_blank">Drag-and-drop example notebook<a>
+<a href="https://eoda-dev.github.io/py-openlayers/marimo/drag-and-drop.html" target="_blank">Drag-and-drop notebook<a>

 ### GeoPandas Extension